-The whole idea behind a business card design is that 1) it has to make you stand out, and 2) it has to cause a great enough impact that the contact you’ve just made calls you back.
-When you think about iconic business card examples, one of the first of these to come to mind is Facebook CEO Mark Zuckerberg’s notorious ‘I’m CEO, B—’ card that was made famous in the film The Social Network.This card showed off just how cocky and aggressive the then-22-year-old Zuckerberg was about the business that was right on the cusp of taking the world by storm.
+A great business card design should be impactful enough to stand out.
+When you think about iconic corporate business card examples, one of the first to come to mind is Facebook CEO Mark Zuckerberg’s notorious ‘I’m CEO, B—’ card that was made famous in the film The Social Network.This card showed off just how arrogant and aggressive the then-22-year-old Zuckerberg was about the business that was right on the cusp of taking the world by storm.

-Taking inspiration from Zuckerberg’s incredibly personalised business card example, we’ll show you how you can create a design that really show off your personality without compromising your professionalism.
+Taking inspiration from Zuckerberg’s incredibly personalised corporate business card example, we’ll help inspire company card ideas by sharing design tips that don’t compromise your professionalism.

-- Choose an Unusual Shape
+Design Tips: Choose an Unusual Shape

 We love business owner and UX Designer Anusha Iyer’s mini business cards – the bright colours are perfect for this year’s eye-catching design trends and their unusual shape means a potential client could easily find them again in their wallet.

-- Play with Texture and Colour
+Design Tips: Play with Texture and Colour

-- Include Your Logo in Your Design
+Design Tips: Include Your Logo in Your Design

-- Use an Inspiring Quote
+Design Tips: Use an Inspiring Quote

 Design Tips: Suit Your Brand Style

 Like all external communications, your business card should reflect your brand and resonate with your target market just as much as a banner or an email.
 If you’ve already created your company’s brand guideline, you’ll know exactly what colours to use, the fonts, the logo, the style of artwork – everything!
 The business card design below shows an illustration of Anna Bond, CEO of stationery and lifestyle brand Rifle Paper Co.
 This style is very indicative of the Rifle Paper website and it also shows personality and creativity without compromising Bond’s professionalism.

 Design Tips: Make Them Clever

 (Source: Lovely Stationery)

-- A Cut Above the Rest
+Design Tips: A Cut Above the Rest

 (Source: Design your way)

 Design Tips: Stand Out with Photography

 (Source: Elegante Press)

-With all of these fantastic techniques, there are plenty of ways of showing off your personality in your business card design without compromising professionalism.
-We hope you can take inspiration from these corporate business cards to create something that’s unique to your business.
+All these fantastic company card ideas demonstrate that there are plenty of ways of showing off your personality in your business card design without compromising professionalism.
+We hope you can take inspiration from these corporate business cards examples to create something that’s unique to your business.

 You don’t have to be a graphic designer to make your own business card.
 Start designing now with our free templates!